nus-cs2030s/2324-s2/docs/39-async.md

 ## The `CompletableFuture` Monad

 Let's now examine the `CompletableFuture` monad in more detail.
-A key property of `CompletableFuture` is whether the value it promises is ready &mdash; i.e., the tasks that it encapsulates has _completed_ or not.
+A key property of `CompletableFuture` is whether the value it promises is ready &mdash; i.e., the tasks that it encapsulates have been _completed_ or not.

 ### Creating a `CompletableFuture`